daokunzhang/SINE/README.md

     -negative <int>
         Number of negative examples; default is 5, common values are 3 - 10
     -alpha <float>
-        Set the starting learning rate; default is 0.025 for skip-gram -samples <int>
+        Set the starting learning rate; default is 0.025 -samples <int>
-        Set the number of training samples as <int>Million; default is 100
+        Set the number of training samples as <int> Million; default is 100

 If you find this project is useful, please cite this paper:

 	@inproceedings{zhang2018sine,
   		title={SINE: Scalable Incomplete Network Embedding}, author={Zhang, Daokun and Yin, Jie and Zhu, Xingquan and Zhang, Chengqi}, booktitle={IEEE International Conference on Data Mining}, year={2018}, organization={IEEE}
 	}